 Today’s gun nuts are nurturing this future nightmare, should this social collapse occur.
-Once they and their insane measures have gotten them killed, they will provide an unlimited supply of firearms and ammunition so that passing psychopaths may renew their murderous agenda.
+Once they and their insane measures have gotten them killed, they will provide an unlimited stock of firearms and ammunition so that passing psychopaths may renew their murderous agenda.
 As usual, humanity is fire hosing raw gasoline into a red-hot foundry.
-Global warming, ecocide, runaway overpopulation, nuclear power and weapons: the list of self-inflicted catastrophes is too long, too systematic, too irreparable, and too horrifying to be random.
+Global warming, ecocide, runaway overpopulation, nuclear power and weapons: the list of self-inflicted catastrophes is too long, too systematic, too irreparable, and too horrifying to be premeditated.

 Don’t bother to remind reactionaries that their nightmare is exactly what happens to those caught in the path of armies in wartime or to the poor in any case.
 They won’t listen.
 According to reactionaries, the average anarchist promotes this kind of anarchy.
-Shooting him like a rabid dog would be salutary.
+Shooting him like a rabid dog would be a good thing.

 Anarchists have a different take on anarchy.
 In their version, every rule of property and class should be discarded in favor of self-discipline and fellow feeling, which would lead to absolute justice and equality.
 No more poverty, bigotry, inequality, war or vice.
 In short: the freedom of Neolithic hunter-gatherers.
 They, in turn, consider property-owners rabid dogs, etc. …

-No-one pays attention to the psychopaths who dominate every camp.
+No-one pays attention to the psychopaths who dominate all of these factions.

-Learner makes use of the term “chaosist” to describe the whipped-child-become-adult who’d rise and fall like a yo-yo during chaosism (chaos for its own sake).
+Learner makes use of the term “chaosist” to describe the whipped-child-turned-adult who’d rise and fall like yo-yos during chaosism (chaos for its own sake).
 Think of the Thirty Years War or Rwanda at its worst.
 Some individuals might have survived, but no-one they would recognize.
-Victims and murderers, the survivors and the dead: the core identity from everyone’s past was brutally struck down.
+Victims and murderers alike, the survivors and the dead: their core identity from the past was brutally struck down.

-Also included under the designation chaosist are people unbalanced enough to want to make it happen: people like the Unabomber, Book of Revelation fanatics, those who applaud bloody jihad (holy war on behalf of Islam), and just about anyone else under the influence of a really bad day.
+Also included under the designation chaosist are people unbalanced enough to want to make it happen: people like the Unabomber, Book of Revelation fanatics, those who applaud bloody jihad (holy war on behalf of Islam), and just about anyone else having a really bad day.